Listen to this article

 3) Try Myo-Reps

-To work around this, a simple routine I followed early on were myo-rep circuits on various machines.
+To work around this, a simple routine that I followed early on were myo-rep circuits on various machines.
 Myo-reps are a variation of rest-pause training where you use light weight for higher reps.

 4) Train One Side at a Time